Give us a call

 Whale Sharks

-The Ningaloo Reef’s Whale Shark season starts in March and runs through to August where they are spotted almost on a daily basis.
-Although rare, these gentle giants of the sea can sometimes be spotted later in the year during our Ningaloo Eco Experience tours.
+The Ningaloo Reef’s peak Whale Shark season starts in March and runs through to the end of July, where they are spotted almost on a daily basis.
+In the shoulder season, these gentle giants of the sea can still be spotted later in the year during our Off-Peak Whale Shark & Ningaloo Reef Tour.

 Humpback Whales

-Humpbacks are typically seen during the months of June – October during their annual migration from their winter feeding grounds in the icy cold waters of Antarctica up to their summer breeding grounds on the North West Shelf.
+Humpback Whales are typically seen during the months of June-October during their annual migration from their summer feeding grounds in the icy cold waters of Antarctica up to their summer breeding grounds on the North West Shelf.
 It’s estimated that 40,000 whales pass through Ningaloo’s glistening waters each year, with the waters providing a refuge and resting stop for mothers and their newborn calves on their long journey back to Antarctica.

 Manta Rays